Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Hybrid Algebraic Circuit Verification

 \textbf{Sample.}\; To infer candidate relations in a suitable subcircuit, we generate samples of assignments to the subcircuit variables.
 In our previous work~\cite{hofstadler_et_al:LIPIcs.CP.2025.14}, we relied on uniform sampling over the inputs, with the values of internal gate variables being determined by propagation through the circuit structure.
 While this approach is simple and fast, it can miss rare but semantically relevant behaviors.
 This limitation becomes apparent in subcircuits that include long sequences of AND gates.
 The output of an $n$-ary AND gate $x = x_0 \land \dots \land x_{n-1}$ is $1$ if and only if all $n$ inputs $x_i$ are set to $1$.
 Under uniform input sampling, this assignment occurs with probability $2^{-n}$.
 As a result, the guessing procedure most likely observes only assignments for which $x = 0$, leading to incorrect guesses.

 To address this issue, we replace uniform input sampling with the weighted uniform-like sampler \cmsgen~\cite{weightedsampling}.
 Unlike uniform sampling over subcircuit inputs, \cmsgen constructs uniformly sampled assignments over \emph{all} circuit variables.
-It does this incrementally, by propagating implications induced by the current assignment and by learning from conflicts encountered during this process.
+It does this incrementally by propagating implications from the current assignment and learning from encountered conflicts.
 This significantly improves coverage of rare behaviors as the results in Section~\ref{sec:exp} show.
 We typically generate three times as many samples as the subcircuit size.

-\textbf{Guess.}\; After sampling, the candidate linear relations modulo a prime $p$ are computed by solving the linear system $Ax=0$ over $\mathbb{Z}_p$, where the columns of the matrix $A$ correspond to variables and the rows to samples, cf.~\cite[Alg.~2]{hofstadler_et_al:LIPIcs.CP.2025.14}.
+\textbf{Guess.}\; After sampling, the candidate linear relations modulo a prime $p$ are computed by solving the linear system $Ax\equiv 0$ over $\mathbb{Z}_p$, where the columns of the matrix $A$ correspond to variables and the rows to samples, cf.~\cite[Alg.~2]{hofstadler_et_al:LIPIcs.CP.2025.14}.

 In \talismantwo, we now apply a trick to speed up this linear algebra step.
 The matrices arising in our context have a special structure: they contain only entries from $\{0,1\}$ and they have a lot more rows than columns.
-We exploit this structure by solving the system $(BA)x = 0$ instead of $Ax = 0$, where $B$ is a randomly chosen $\{0,1\}$-matrix.
+We exploit this structure by solving the system $(BA)x \equiv 0$ instead of $Ax \equiv 0$, where $B$ is a randomly chosen $\{0,1\}$-matrix.
 Since both $A$ and $B$ have entries in $\{0,1\}$, the product $BA$ can be computed efficiently (over $\mathbb{Z}_{p}$) using bitwise operations.
 By choosing $B$ to have fewer rows than $A$, the resulting system becomes smaller and thus easier to solve.
 In our implementation, $B$ is chosen so that $BA$ is a square matrix.
 The resulting (square) systems are solved using the number theory library \flint~\cite{flint}.
-Every solution of the original system $Ax = 0$ is also a solution of $(BA)x = 0$, and if $B$ is chosen randomly, then the two solution spaces coincide with high probability.
+Every solution of the original system $Ax \equiv 0$ is also a solution of $(BA)x \equiv 0$, and if $B$ is chosen randomly, then the two solution spaces coincide with high probability.
 Any spurious solutions introduced by the projection would be eliminated during the subsequent prove step.
 In our experiments, we never encountered such spurious solutions.

 \textbf{Prove \& Repair.}\; We prove the correctness of the linear guesses using SAT solving.
 To establish that a linear guess $f$ is correct over $\mathbb{Z}_{p}$, we must show that for all models $\varphi$ of the extracted subcircuit, $\varphi(f) \equiv 0 \bmod p$.
 We translate each gate of the extracted subcircuit into conjunctive normal form (CNF) using Tseitin transformation, and encode $f \neq 0$ in CNF using \pblib~\cite{pblib.sat2015}.
 We then prove that the formula is unsatisfiable using the SAT solver~\cadical~\cite{BiereFallerFazekasFleuryFroleyks-CAV24}.